 6. Respiratory Therapy

-Students interested in a career as a respiratory therapist will be required to complete an associate degree program, although some students choose to earn a baccalaureate degree instead.
+Students interested in a career as a respiratory therapist will be required to complete their associate degrees, although some students choose to earn a baccalaureate degree instead.
 Every state except Alaska requires respiratory therapists to be licensed; although each state determines the requirements for professionals working within its jurisdiction, most require a comprehensive exam.
 Students can enroll in a vocational/tech school, college/university, or the armed forces to receive training, with many states requiring respiratory therapists to complete an academic degree program that is CARC accredited.
 Respiratory therapists can also choose to become certified by the National Board for Respiratory Care, which offers two levels of respiratory therapy – CRT and RRT.
 Classes for this degree include CPR, pharmacology, chemistry, and anatomy, plus a comprehensive clinical component.

 Average Salary: $61,330

 Degree Level: Associate’s

 Professionals who wish to work in electrical technology will be required to complete an associate degree program to become eligible for entry level work in the field.
 Electrical technologists and technicians assist electrical engineers as they develop electrical equipment, troubleshooting equipment malfunctions.
 Associate degree programs are typically available from a tech or vocational school or a community college.
 Students enrolled in electrical technology programs will complete coursework in chemistry, physics, circuitry, and programming, to name a few.
 Electrical technologists have the option of earning certifications administered by the International Society of Automation, the NICET – the National Institute for Certification in Engineering Technologies, or ETA International.
 Electrical technicians also possess technical skills like reading schematics and blueprints and testing lab equipment to determine if it meets the required specifications.